hsaid4327/bootstrap-ocp-pipeline-jee-app/README.md

-*For other versions of OpenShift, follow the instructions in the corresponding branch e.g. ocp-4.1, ocp-3.11, , etc
+*For the other versions of OpenShift, follow the instructions in the corresponding branch e.g. ocp-4.1, ocp-3.11, , etc

 # CI/CD Demo - OpenShift Container Platform 4.1